drewmjohnston/drewmjohnston.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a PhD candidate in Economics at Harvard, where I think about cities, the social world, and the interactions between them.
+I'm a PhD candidate in Political Economy and Government at Harvard.
+I'm interested in political economy, inequality and migration.

-At Harvard, I am affiliated with Opportunity Insights and the Institute for Quantitative Social Science.
+I am affiliated with Opportunity Insights and the Institute for Quantitative Social Science.

-Before graduate school, I was at Columbia, where I earned a BA in Computer Science and Economics.
+Before graduate school, I earned a MSc in Economics from the University of Mannheim, and a BSc in Economics from Humboldt University of Berlin.

-In between, I did research at NYU Stern and Facebook.
+In between, I was a pre-doctoral fellow at Stanford and Harvard working for professors Raj Chetty, John Friedman and Nathan Hendren.

 <br>